mrbeeenopro/lemem_windows/README.md

 * ✅ multi core support
 * ⚠️ support rdp(with rustdesk or tunnel app)
 * ❌ shared folder with host
-The Egg uses QEMU/KVM to emulate hardware and boots from a Windows 11 disk image supplied by the user.

 ---